oneapi-src/oneDAL/docs/source/onedal/introduction.rst

 Introduction
 ************
-Intel(R) oneAPI Data Analytics Library (oneDAL) provides redesigned versions of interfaces that account for multi-device targets.
+The oneAPI Data Analytics Library (oneDAL) provides redesigned versions of interfaces that account for multi-device targets.
 For example, CPU and GPU, distributed SPMD interfaces, and many more.

 Algorithms Support